parthkrana/Hotel-Database-Analysis-SQL/README.md

 ![Revenue Image](IMG/revenue-image.png)

-- Utilize the relational algebra concepts intrinsic in SQL for processing multiple tables using joins and or sub-queries.
-- Analyze the requests to identify the tables, attributes, selection and join criteria.
-- Apply the SQL clauses to perform grouping operations, calculations and aggregate functions and sorting techniques.
+- Applied the SQL clauses to perform grouping operations, calculations and aggregate functions and sorting techniques.

 #### Project Outline:
 - Create subsets of table data (single table or joined tables) and apply the aggregate functions of each subset.